dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

 <!--DHIS2-SECTION-ID:webapi_nti_error_codes-->

 There are various error codes for different error scenarios.
-The following table has the list of error codes thrown from the new Tracker API along with the error messages and some additional description.
+The following table has the list of error codes thrown from the new Tracker API, along with the error messages and some additional descriptions.
 The placeholders in the error messages (`{0}`,`{1}`,`{2}`..) are usually uids unless otherwise specified.

 | Error Code | Error Message | Description |
 |:--|:----|:----|